Police find body of missing Guardsman in flood-ravaged Maryland river

 Emergency responders conducted 300 rescues, about 30 of them water rescues.
 A major water main broke, and the flooding washed out a sewer line.

-Gas and electricity have been shut down on Main Street, where water ran through buildings as if it were a tributary of the nearby Patapsco, which swelled to record levels during Sunday's storms.
+Gas and electricity have been shut down on Main Street, where water ran through buildings as if it were a tributary of the nearby Patapsco, which forms the Baltimore County border.
 The river is a major waterway that feeds into the Chesapeake Bay.